 Software project manager and developer

 My name is Maxim Van de Wynckel.
 I am a Belgian software developer living in Brussels.
 I finished my professional bachelor degree in Applied Informatics with great honors at Erasmushogeschool Brussel.
-Wanting to expand my knowledge, I did a connection program and my Master of Science in the Applied Informatics at the Vrije Universiteit Brussel.
+Wanting to expand my knowledge, I did my Master of Science in the Applied Computer Sciences at the Vrije Universiteit Brussel (VUB).

 Ever since I was a child, I've been obsessed with 'connecting' things together.
 Many of my early day projects were things I needed.
 I would not stop working on these projects until I surpassed existing alternatives.
 This is a mentality that I've kept for the rest of my academic and professional career.